 Patty Donovan was in a wheelchair and could only walk around her house with a cane.
 She was on over 20 medications.
 When told to “take the morphine, get in the wheelchair and learn to live with it” by a neurosurgeon, she knew her life had to change.
-She is now almost a fanatic when it comes to healing through the use of “whole foods” and and natural remedies.
-Since that time, she has spent countless hours researching nutrtion and alternative health.
-After spending 30 years in the allopathic health care industry in both pharmacy and as an RN, she brings a unique perspective to Natural News readers.
-Since committing to this new life style, she no longer uses even a cane, has gotten off over 20 medications, lost over 50lbs and returned to work.
+She is now almost a fanatic when it comes to healing through the use of “whole foods” and natural remedies.
+Since that time, she has spent countless hours researching nutrition and alternative health.
+After spending 30 years in the allopathic health care industry in both pharmacy and as an RN, she brings a unique perspective to Natural Newsreaders.
+Since committing to this new lifestyle, she no longer uses even a cane, has gotten off over 20 medications, lost over 50lbs and returned to work.
 She writes for NaturalNews.com.
 Follow them on Facebook.

 PLEASE also take a moment to ‘Like’ us on Facebook and follow us on Twitter and Pinterest.
-You can also listen to Tiffany and I on Thyroid Nation RADIO.
+You can also listen to Tiffany and me on Thyroid Nation RADIO.